UliGesing/Darktable-Initial-Workflow-Module/README.md

 # darktable Initial Workflow Module

+## Releases

+- you can download the newest release archive from https://github.com/UliGesing/Darktable-Initial-Workflow-Module/releases

 ## Introduction

 - This script can be used together with darktable.
 See https://www.darktable.org/ for more information.